kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 OAM/KubeVela Definitions (referred to as Definitions or Components for the rest of the document) are the basic building blocks of the KubeVela platform.
 They expose a contract similar to an API contract, which evolves from minor to major versions.
-Definitions currently do have a `Revision` field in the Status, but it is an auto-incrementing integer.

-Such a versioning scheme does not denote the type of the change (patch/bug, minor or major).

 Applications are composed of Components that the KubeVela engine stitches together.

+Kubevela creates a `DefinitionRevision` for all changes in a Component `spec`.
+Currently, Applications can refer to a particular Revision of a Component.
+But, this versioning scheme has the following issues:

+- The `DefinitionRevision` does not denote the type of the change (patch/bug, minor or major).
+This hinders automation of automatic upgrades.
+- The current scheme also doesn't allow much control over automatic upgrades to new Component Revisions.
 KubeVela automatically upgrades/reconciles the Application to the latest when no Component Revision is specified.
-While we don't ideally want Application developers to bother with such details, there are use cases where an automatic upgrade to the latest Component version is not desired.
+  > While we don't ideally want Application developers to bother with such details, there are use cases where

-- This can be resolved by specifying a Revision number when referring to the Component in an Application, but as the current versioning scheme does not provide hints on the type of change, it cannot be automated well.
+  > an automatic upgrade to the latest Component version is not desired.

 ### Goals